 Tel Aviv Stock Exchange Chairman Neubach to retire on Aug.
 1 - statement

-TEL AVIV, June 29 (Reuters) - Tel Aviv Stock Exchange (TASE) Chairman Amnon Neubach will retire on Aug.
+TEL AVIV (Reuters) - Tel Aviv Stock Exchange (TASE) Chairman Amnon Neubach will retire on Aug.
 1 to consider new opportunities that may conflict with his current role, the bourse said on Tuesday.

 Neubach has chaired TASE’s board of directors since 2014.